Indezine Logo

 Figure 7: PowerPoint Options Dialog box

-13. This brings up the View dialog box as shown in Figure 8.
-Within this dialog box, select the Show vertical ruler check-box that you can see highlighted in red within Figure 8.
+13. Now, scroll down the Display group within the PowerPoint Options dialog box, and select the Show vertical ruler check-box, as shown highlighted in red within Figure 8, below.
 Conversely, you can also deselect this check-box to turn off the vertical ruler.

 14. Show vertical ruler check-box selected